Human shield: ISIS in Iraq

-Among publicized examples of Islamic State ISIS militants using human shields in Iraq: In 2016, Islamic State militants rounded up thousands of villagers at gunpoint to use as human shields.
-And in April 2017 in Mosul.
+Among publicized examples of Islamic State ISIS militants using human shields in Iraq: in 2016, Islamic State militants rounded up thousands of villagers at gunpoint to use as human shields.
+This practice was repeated in April 2017 in Mosul.

 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Russian soldiers held over 300 Ukrainian civilians as human shields in the basement of the school of Yahidne, where a Russian military camp was located; dozens of civilians died in the process.
 BBC found "clear evidence" of Russian troops using Ukrainian civilians as human shields in Obukhovychi, near the Belarusian border, where 150 people were held at the local school.
 Local residents reported that Russian forces leaving the village of Novyi Bykiv used Ukrainian children as human shields.

 Jammu and Kashmir

-On April 9, 2017, during the Srinagar Lok Sabha by-election, a 26-year-old man captured by the Indian Army was tied to the front of a Jeep belonging to Indian Army as a column of Indian troops was moving through a locality.
+On 9 April 2017, during the Srinagar Lok Sabha by-election, a 26-year-old man captured by the Indian Army was tied to the front of a Jeep belonging to Indian Army as a column of Indian troops was moving through a locality.
 The man was reportedly tied to the vehicle to dissuade other Kashmiri insurgents from hurling stones at the Indian troops.
 The man was accused of being involved in throwing stones at Indian troops.
 The Government of India stated that it would stand by the officer who took the decision to use the insurgent as a human shield.
-J&K Human Rights Commission asked the Government of Jammu and Kashmir to pay 10 Lakh Rupees as compensation to the man used as human shield.
-Jammu and Kashmir government refused to pay.
+J&K Human Rights Commission asked the Government of Jammu and Kashmir to pay 10 Lakh Rupees as compensation to the man used as human shield, however the Jammu and Kashmir government refused to pay.